arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Instance Store.md

 - **Highest IOPS** of any available storage (millions of IOPS)
 - **Ephemeral storage** (loses data when the instance is stopped or terminted)
 - Good for buffer / cache / scratch data / temporary content

+> You can specify the instance store volumes only when you launch an instance.
+You can’t attach instance store volumes to an instance after you’ve launched it.

 ## RAID
 - **RAID 0**